 The A/D CONVERT signal indicates the start of an A/D conversion.
-It is available through software selection as an input to any of the AUXIN pins (defaulting to AUXIN0) or the DAQ-Sync DS A/D CONVERT input and as an output to any of the AUXOUT pins.
+It is available through software selection as an input to any of the AUXIN pins (defaulting to AUXIN0) and as an output to any of the AUXOUT pins.